kirillsaidov/ollama-mcp-example/README.md

     return f"Sunny, 75°F in {city}"
 ```

 That's it.
-Noww you can test it by running the client script.
+Now you can test it by running the client script.

 ## LICENSE
 Unlicense.